 SEO Yoast – although I find it a bit bulky it does cover a lot of area for you so I will use it on some of my sites.
 It is not my favorite item to have on the backend of my site but it is a very good reminder for one when posting articles to make sure you are crossing all your T’s and dotting all your I’s and makes it easy to do so.

 Wordfence – I have Wordfence on every site I own and it does a nice job in helping protect me from the bad guys.
-It is not perfect but it will help keep your site protected and it also will let you know if you have a plug in out of date.
+It is not perfect but it will help keep your site protected and it also will let you know if you have plugin out of date.

 WP Lightbox 2 – not a bad image plugin and I use it on some of my sites that are image heavy.
-It was actually suggested to me by one of the guys that works for us that does a lot of on site work for my clients.
+It was actually suggested to me by one of the guys that work for us that does a lot of on-site work for my clients.

 Code Canyon’s Ultimate Pop Up plugin – this is easy easy to manipulate and has made me much more than the few dollars I paid for it.
 It can be used to direct someone to an offer, link them to another site or any number of other reasons you want a pop up on your site.
 Plus it is super easy to set up.